gradualgames/ggvm/README.md

 for pure curiosity's sake so that it is now a functional museum item on my GitHub page.

 GGVm supports a subset of the NES's full capabilities.
-This enabled us to complete the project quickly enough to return to creating homebrew games.
-In addition, this allowed us to take large shortcuts in how the system is emulated, which enables games to run smoothly at 60 fps with little or no stuttering even on somewhat old Android devices.
+This allowed for large shortcuts in how the system is emulated, which enables games to run smoothly at 60 fps with little or no stuttering even on somewhat old Android devices.
 While it does run on Android phones it is a battery hog, so it is not recommended